Respecialization Program

 - Patients at Iptar Clinical Center

 The IPTAR Clinical Center (ICC) refers patients to candidates.
 Sessions are conducted on the ICC premises (1651 Third Avenue, # 205, New York, NY 10128 ).
-As the candidate demonstrates their ability to work clinically, they are referred additional patients, up to three their first year, and more their second year, if appropriate.
+As the candidates demonstrate their ability to work clinically, they are referred additional patients, ideally three their first year, and more their second year, if appropriate.

 - Supervision.